They Died with Their Boots On: Custer's last stand

 While the rest of the film was shot in locations in southern California, the filmmakers had hoped to capture this climactic sequence near the actual location of the Battle of the Little Bighorn.
 Owing to scheduling and budget constraints, however, the finale of the film was relegated to a rural area outside Los Angeles.

+Crazy Horse, played by Anthony Quinn, is the only individualized Native American appearing in scenes.
+Quinn is one of the few actors of indigenous American descent in the film.
+Only 16 of the extras used were Lakota.
+The rest of the Native American warriors were mostly portrayed by Filipino extras.

+Historical Accuracy

 The film shows Custer leading his troops in a saber charge, in the course of which they are surrounded and Custer, being the last man alive, is killed.
 In reality, the men had boxed their sabers and sent them to the rear before the battle; site evidence, along with some Native American accounts, indicates that Custer may have been among the first to die.
 He is also shown during the battle with his trademark long hair when, in reality, he had cut it short just prior to the Little Bighorn campaign.
-Several members of Custer's family (his brothers Thomas and Boston, his brother-in-law James Calhoun and nephew Henry Reed) also died in the battle, but aren't depicted in the drama.
+Several members of Custer's family (his brothers Thomas and Boston, his brother-in-law James Calhoun and nephew Henry Reed) also died in the battle but are not depicted in the drama.

-Crazy Horse, played by Anthony Quinn, is the only individualized Native American appearing in scenes and represents the "Red Man", whose lifestyle is rapidly coming to an end.
-Quinn is one of the few actors of indigenous American descent in the film.
-Only 16 of the extras used were Sioux.
-The rest of the Native American warriors were mostly portrayed by Filipino extras.